Configuration

 - This matters when you're running recon across multiple agents or parsing lots of traffic

-For Semantic Operations, capability matters more than raw speed.
+For Orchestrator and Semantic Operations, capability matters more than raw speed.
 Use a model that's good at reasoning and tool use.

 Environment Variables

-Most configuration is done through the web UI, but some things are set via environment variables:
+Most configuration is done through the praxis TUI, but some things are set via environment variables:

 Service